balzac-lang/balzac/docs/source/oracle.rst

                         || after date dateD : versig(kApub;sigma)
     }

-From the end of the year, Alice can redeem ``Ttimed``, since the output script enables the second part of the or expression.
+After the end of the year, Alice can redeem ``Ttimed``, since the output script enables the second part of the or expression.